qiuqiangkong/dcase2018_task1/Readme.md

 ## Run the code

-Install dependent packages.
+(Optional) Install dependent packages.
 If you are using conda, simply run:

 $ conda env create -f environment.yml

 $ conda activate py3_dcase2018_task1

+Then simply run:

 **$ ./runme.sh**